 Scott knows the importance of effort and dedication.
 He began his working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
 Since then, he's worked as a mechanic, dock worker, draftsman and a licensed insurance agent.
 He is a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.

 Scott began his military career in 1980 when he enlisted in the Pennsylvania Army National Guard.
-He attended basic training at Fort Dix, N.J., and graduated Advanced Individual Training at Fort Belvoir, Va., as a technical drafting specialist.
-He graduated as the president of his officer candidate school and was commissioned a Second Lieutenant in the Field Artillery branch.
-Lieutenant Colonel Perry served as the Commander of the 2-104th General Support Aviation Battalion,which deployed to Iraq from January 2009-January 2010.
-In February 2011, Scott was promoted to the rank of Colonel, and recently assumed garrison command of the Fort Indiantown Gap National Training Site.
-He is a graduate of the US Army War College with a Master's Degree in Strategic Studies.
+He attended basic training at Fort Dix, New Jersey, and graduated Advanced Individual Training at Fort Belvoir, Virginia, as a technical drafting specialist.
+He graduated as the president of his Officer Candidate School and was commissioned a Second Lieutenant in the Field Artillery branch.
+He soon branch-transferred to Army Aviation, where he earned qualifications in almost every aircraft in the Army’s rotary wing inventory (Huey, Cayuse, Kiowa, Cobra, Chinook, Apache, and Blackhawk), and the Instructor Pilot rating.
+He has commanded at the company, battalion and brigade levels; notably, then-Lieutenant Colonel Perry commanded the 2-104th General Support Aviation Battalion, which deployed to Iraq from 2009-2010 - during which Scott flew 44 combat missions.
+In 2011, he was promoted to the rank of Colonel, and became Commander of the Fort Indiantown Gap National Training Site.
+Scott was selected for promotion to the rank of Brigadier General in 2014, and was honored to serve as the Assistant Division Commander of the 28th Infantry Division – the Army’s oldest, actively serving Division.
+He presently serves in the position of Assistant Adjutant General, Joint Forces Headquarters, Pennsylvania National Guard.
+He is a graduate of the US Army War College with a Master’s Degree in Strategic Studies.

 Scott’s service to his community has included serving as the chairman of the Carroll Township Planning Commission, and as a member of the township Source Water Protection Committee.
 He was chairman of the Dillsburg Area Wellhead Protection Advisory Committee and he served on the Dillsburg Revitalization Committee.
 He remains active in the Jaycees and held the office of regional director for the state organization.
 He also is a member of Dillsburg Legion Post #26, Dillsburg VFW Post #6771, and is a Lions Club International Member.